 For non-domiciled companies withholding taxes on income from Denmark is particularly relevant.
 Most importantly Danish withholding taxes may apply to royalties, dividends and interests.

 Royalties received from a Danish source are subject to limited tax liability.
 Thus, Denmark will withhold tax on royalty (e.g., from a Danish franchisee to a foreign franchisor).
-The withholding tax rate on royalties is 22 per cent (2015).
+The withholding tax rate on royalties is 22 per cent (2017).

-However, for royalties paid to recipients domiciled in a jurisdiction with which Denmark has entered into a double taxation treaty, the state in which the beneficial owner of the royalty is domiciled has the exclusive right to tax the royalty payment.
+However, for royalties paid to recipients domiciled in a jurisdiction with which Denmark has entered into a double-taxation treaty, the state in which the beneficial owner of the royalty is domiciled has the exclusive right to tax the royalty payment.
 Additionally, Danish tax on royalties between group-related companies in the EU is normally waived pursuant to the EU Interest and Royalties Directive.

-Non-domiciled companies are subject to limited tax liability on dividends at a 27 per cent tax rate (2015).
-Further, it is noted that an amendment to the law has been proposed, whereby (if passed by the parliament) the general tax rate of 27 per cent will be reduced to 22 per cent on 1 July 2016, whereas the withholding rate will remain at 27 per cent.
+Non-domiciled companies are subject to limited tax liability on dividends at a 22 per cent tax rate (2017).
+The tax rate for non-domiciled companies was reduced from 27 per cent to 22 per cent on 1 July 2016, but the withholding rate for the Danish dividend-paying company remains at 27 per cent (equivalent to the rate applicable for domiciled companies).
+Subsequently, the foreign receiving entity can reclaim the excess withholding tax.

-Dividends received by non-domiciled companies from Danish subsidiaries are tax exempt if the receiving company would not be taxable pursuant to the EU Parent-Subsidiary Directive or the tax should have been exempt pursuant to a double taxation treaty.
+Dividends received by non-domiciled companies from Danish subsidiaries are tax exempt if the receiving company would not be taxable pursuant to the EU Parent-Subsidiary Directive or the tax should have been exempt pursuant to a double-taxation treaty.

-Similarly, dividends received by non-domiciled companies from related Danish companies are exempt if the recipient is domiciled within the EU or EEA and would be tax exempt pursuant to the EU Parent-Subsidiary Directive or the tax should have been (fully or partially) exempt pursuant to a double taxation agreement.
+Similarly, dividends received by non-domiciled companies from related Danish companies are exempt if the recipient is domiciled within the EU or EEA and would be tax exempt pursuant to the EU Parent-Subsidiary Directive or the tax should have been (fully or partially) exempt pursuant to a double-taxation agreement.

-If the dividends are not exempt from withholding taxes, but the receiving entity is resident in a state with which Denmark has concluded a double tax treaty that calls for a lower rate of withholding taxes, tax at the rate of 27 per cent (2015) must generally be withheld, and the receiving entity may subsequently reclaim the excess withholding tax.
+If the dividends are not exempt from withholding taxes, but the receiving entity is resident in a state with which Denmark has concluded a double-tax treaty that calls for a lower rate of withholding taxes, tax at the rate of 27 per cent (2017) must generally be withheld, and the receiving entity may subsequently reclaim the excess withholding tax.